niravnmore/softskills_assignment/README.md

 - Why should we hire you?
 - Reply with the help of strength we have
-- Do not confuse strenths with skills
+- Do not confuse strengths with skills
 - Highlight accomplishment and achievements

-- Elaborate about your work experiences your academic assignments, your achievements, etc.
+- Elaborate about your work experiences, your academic assignments, your achievements, etc.

 - Why do you want to  join their organization?
 - prepare these question thoroughly